Y-Foundry-Dao/yfd-docs/docs/_yfoundry/overview.md

 ***

-This section provides a basic overview of how the Y-Foundry platform works.
-For a more in-depth look at the technical details and features of the platform, visit the "?" section.
-To learn how to use Y-Foundry, visit the "?" section.
+This section provides a basic overview of how the Y-Foundry platform works. <!-- For a more in-depth look at the technical details and features of the platform, visit the "?" section.
+To learn how to use Y-Foundry, visit the "?" section.-->

 ***